TomJinW/PCL/doc/tutorials/content/statistical_outlier.rst

 Then, a *pcl::StatisticalOutlierRemoval* filter is created.
 The number of neighbors to analyze for each point is set to 50, and the standard deviation multiplier to 1.
-What this means is that all points who have a distance larger than 1 standard deviation of the mean distance to the query point will be marked as outliers and removed.
+What this means is that all points who have a distance larger than 1 standard deviation of the mean distance to teh query point will be marked as outliers and removed.
 The output is computed and stored in *cloud_filtered*.